marwamansourr/Clean-Architecture-Notes/README.md

 # Clean-Architecture-Notes
-important notes for every chapter in the book the book discuse [
+important notes for every chapter in the book , the book discuse [
-     .programming paradigm
+     .programming paradigm,
+     .solid principle,

 ]